ianling/glitchgen/README.md

     # number of columns of sprites. integer
     "columns": 10,

+    # RNG seed (null to select a random seed on the server)
+    "seed": "abcdefg",

     # controls how colors are selected for sprites. string
     # "random" = selects colors at random from available colors array
     # "sequential" = selects colors in the order provided in the array, repeating when it reaches the end of the array